jake1164/IPTVGuideDog/docs/config_spec.md

   excludeGroups: []                     # list<string>; removed even if included elsewhere
   excludeTitleRegex: "(?i)\\b(4k|uhd)\\b"  # string; .NET regex; optional
   dropListFile: "/config/drop-groups.txt"   # path to LF/CRLF text file, one group per line; optional
+  groupsFile: "/config/groups.txt"          # path for curated groups list (preferred destination for `iptv groups`)
 ```

 **Notes**
 - Matching is **exact** for group names (case-sensitive by default).
 Consider normalizing names in `mapping` if needed.
 - Regex uses .NET engine.
 Invalid regex → config validation error.
+- `iptv groups --config /path/config.yaml --profile my-profile` writes the curated group list to `filters.groupsFile` when it is set; otherwise it falls back to `filters.dropListFile`.
+That means your remove list stays aligned with the CLI workflow even when you drive everything from config files.

 ---